hbend1li/barracuda/README.md

 ## configuration

-this configuration file is all that should be needed to prevent bruteforce attacks on an ssh server.
+this configuration file is all that should be needed to prevent brute force attacks on an ssh server.

 see [reaction.service](./config/reaction.service) and [reaction.yml](./app/reaction.yml) for the fully explained examples.